- Understanding French Bulldog Anatomy

 Regularly inspect your dog’s body to ensure the harness fits correctly and does not chafe or irritate their skin.
 This is important because if your dog experiences pain whenever they wear it, they would naturally resist wearing harnesses.
 You must also inspect the harness for damages and replace it if necessary.

-The key to finding the perfect French Bulldog harness is to understand their anatomy and use that knowledge to choose a harness that meets all the criteria for their comfort and safety.
+The key to finding the best French Bulldog harness for your Frenchie is to understand their anatomy and use that knowledge to choose a harness that meets all the criteria for their comfort and safety.

 For example, knowing that your furry friend has a brachycephalic skull, which puts them at higher risk of respiratory problems, would guide you to choose a harness that is not too tight on their neck and uses breathable material.